Jump to topic

 By blocking transporters, SSRIs stop the reabsorption of serotonin back into brain cells.
 This, in turn, increases the overall levels of serotonin available to interact within the brain.

 Many people find Zoloft to be therapeutic.
 Studies have shown that Zoloft can alleviate unwanted psychiatric symptoms just as well as other forms of therapy or treatment.
 But Zoloft has many side effects.
 Further, there is also a dark side to this drug.
 Zoloft is addictive.

 People who take Zoloft report a wide range of side effects.
 Some side effects are more moderate while others are more serious, even dangerous.
 The most common side effects of taking Zoloft include:

-There are some risks to taking Zoloft.
-Symptoms like vomiting and diarrhea should not be taken lightly, as they put individuals at risk for dehydration, a drop in blood pressure, and even heart failure.
+Other risks of Zoloft use include vomiting and diarrhea.
+These symptoms should not be taken lightly, as they put individuals at risk for dehydration, a drop in blood pressure, and even heart failure.
 Changes in behavior such as engaging in manic behaviors and experiencing suicidal thoughts are also serious.

 Antidepressants (such as Zoloft) should not be given to soldiers when they return to war because of the increase in violence and suicidal behaviors.
 These extreme symptoms are even more likely to present when the individual is a teen/younger adult.

 What’s also serious is that sometimes these symptoms and behaviors actually start when someone stops taking Zoloft, which suggests physical dependence.